schildwaechter/dotfiles/README.md

 apt-get update;
 apt-get -y install puppet-agent;
 ```

-or use Homebrew for MacOS.
+Or use Homebrew for MacOS.

 Then run `install.sh` from within the folder.